TheTrabin/Graphs/objectives/graph-intro/notes.md

             Undirected Edge: The path between A and B is bidirectional, meaning origin and destination are not fixed.
                 Example: A website that has access to each page, linking them.

+        Dense
+            Contains close to the maximum edges possible

+        Sparse
+            Contains close to the minimum edges possible

     Weight
         cost to travel across an edge